 Brazilian music, festivities, and movies are very much appreciated all over the world!
 Brazil is the only country that has won the World Soccer Cup five times!
 Portugal is the UEFA Euro 2016 champion.

 Cristiano Ronaldo is the best football player in the world.
 Proficiency in the language can help you to understand the commentary on the football game you’re watching.

 Portuguese language in Goa

 Portuguese ruled Goa from 1510 to 1961.
-They were first Europeans to settle and colonize in India.
+They were the first Europeans to settle and colonize in India.
 They came to India mainly to trade spices but gradually made colonies here.
 The first Portugal encounter with India occurred in May 1498 when Vasco da Gama landed in Calicut (present-day Kozhikode).

 Afonso de Albuquerque invaded Goa in 1510 and fought the Battle of Goa with the forces of Sultan of Bijapur Adil Shah.
 In this battle, he was able to take possession of some of the territories of Goa and made them their colonies.
 In 1530 the capital of Portuguese India was transferred from Cochin to Goa.

 Over a period of few decades, The empire of Portugal was spread in many isolated colonies in entire peninsular India.
-By 1534, Portuguese had acquired Mumbai, Vasai, Virar, Daman and Diu, Surat and entire Goa.
+By 1534, Portuguese had acquired Mumbai, Vasai, Virar, Daman and Diu, Surat and whole Goa.
 In 1579, they had established the town of Hooghly-Chuchura.